dunn/reading.js/readme.md

 ## Features

-The two important things are the `scripts/reading.js` script and the `stylesheets/reading.css` stylesheet.
+The key bits are the `scripts/reading.js` script and the `stylesheets/reading.css` stylesheet.
 When these two are included in a well-structured HTML file, they add: